trustedlogin/docs/docs/Client/01-intro.md

 ### Update your composer.json file

 1. Run `composer require trustedlogin/client:dev-main` to install the TrustedLogin Client SDK
-2. Run `composer require brianhenryie/strauss --dev` to install Strauss as a dev dependency.
+1. Run `composer require scssphp/scssphp --dev` to install SCSS PHP as a dev dependency.
+This is used to generate and namespace the CSS used by TrustedLogin.
+1. [Install Strauss](https://github.com/BrianHenryIE/strauss#use).
 Strauss is used for namespacing the Client to prevent conflicts with other plugins or themes that are using TrustedLogin.
-3. Run `composer require scssphp/scssphp --dev` to install SCSS PHP as a dev dependency.
-This is used to generate and namespace the CSS used by TrustedLogin.
+We recommend installing via the `strauss.phar` method.
+   1. `cd` into your plugin or theme directory
+   1. Run `curl -o strauss.phar -L -C - https://github.com/BrianHenryIE/strauss/releases/latest/download/strauss.phar`
-4. Update your `composer.json` file to integrate with Strauss.
+1. Update your `composer.json` file to integrate with Strauss.
 Follow the instructions as detailed in the [Strauss documentation](https://github.com/BrianHenryIE/strauss#configuration) for namespacing your plugin and theme.
-See example below:
+See example below.

 ```json
   [...]